 - Competitive pricing — Rate margins let you absorb or pass through conversion costs strategically

-FluxBilling's multi-currency system is included in every plan at no extra cost.
+FluxBilling''s multi-currency system is included in every plan at no extra cost.
 There are no per-currency fees or premium tiers for international support.

-## Getting Started
+Getting Started

 Enable multi-currency in Settings > Billing within the FluxBilling admin panel.
 Add your target currencies, configure exchange rate automation, and start assigning currency preferences to your clients.

-For providers accepting payments in multiple currencies, pair this with FluxBilling's [payment gateways](/blog/payment-gateway-integration-stripe-paypal-crypto-and-beyond) to ensure seamless end-to-end currency handling.
+For providers accepting payments in multiple currencies, pair this with FluxBilling''s payment gateways to ensure seamless end-to-end currency handling.

 Start your free trial to explore multi-currency billing with your own product catalog.